TJTHANAPAT/itf-database-lab/README.md

 ## Note:
 - Replace your own host, username, password, databasename in dbconfig.php file.
-- Your database must contain "guestbook" table.
-- Your guestbook table must contain following columns; "ID" as primary key, "Name", "Link", and "Comment".
+- Your database must contain "guestbook" table, and guestbook table must contain following columns; "ID" as primary key, "Name", "Link", and "Comment".
+Otherwise, you have to edit those name manually in files.